tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 Importantly, this process is performed only for the wire encoding but not for the handshake transcript.
-The result is that the transcript for a specialized cTLS handshake is the same as the transcript for a TLS 1.3 handshake with the same features used. [[OPEN ISSUE: Except possibly inserting sme extension indicating the use of cTLS.]]
+The result is that the transcript for a specialized cTLS handshake is the same as the transcript for a TLS 1.3 handshake with the same features used.

 One way of thinking of this is as if specialization is a stateful compression layer between the handshake and the record layer: